-- It can be checked whether a certain file exists (or does not exist) in the victim's file system.
-This specification can be used in conjunction with worms that often leave copies of their executable code in well-known places. - It can be checked whether a process with a certain name is running (or not running) on the target machine.
-This can be used to detect the crash of a particular network service or the existence of a suspicious process. - The content of a file can be checked for the occurrence of a certain pattern (defined as a regular expression).
+- It can be checked whether a certain file exists (or does not exist) in the victim host's file system.
+For example, this extension can be used to verify the files that are often left by worms in well-known places. - It can be checked whether a process with a certain name is running (or not running) on the target machine.
+For example, this can be used to detect the crash of a particular network service or the existence of a suspicious process. - The content of a file can be checked for the occurrence of a certain pattern (defined as a regular expression).
 This can, for example, be used to assess whether a certain entry is present in a log file.